all-in-one-of/FumeFX_VDB_import-HDA/README.md

 ![alt text](https://github.com/alexnardini/FFX_import/blob/master/imgs/ffx_import_h_007.jpg)

-Although everything looks simple and functional, there is a certain level of complexity underneath to ensure everything will go smooth and in a fast execution as the tool scale up extremely well from one single VDB cache to loading multiple FumeFX NSims at once while all their fields are smartly managed by the tool.
+Although everything looks simple and mondane, there is a certain level of complexity underneath to ensure everything will go smooth and in a fast execution as the tool scale up well from one single VDB cache to loading multiple FumeFX NSims at once while all their fields are smartly managed by the tool.

 ![alt text](https://github.com/alexnardini/FFX_import/blob/master/imgs/ffx_import_h_002.jpg)